District of Columbia

 IV.
 Criminal record in employment, licensing & housing

-A. Employment – ban-the-box policy
+A. Employment – ban-the-box for public and private employers

 (1) The specific duties and responsibilities of the position sought or held;